Hiccups! on Life's Highway through Frampton

 It all looks peaceful enough until someone needs to park and offload

-There's inevitably a line of traffic waiting while this ditch clearing effort goes on by Sandways Bridge on the road to Southover.
+There's inevitably a line of traffic waiting while this ditch clearing effort goes on by Samways Bridge on the road to Southover.

 For another drain clearance click on the photograph